-The University of Iowa College of Nursing has access to an enviable array of resources including collaboration with clinical partners at UI Hospitals and Clinics, the first Magnet-designated, and only tertiary hospital in Iowa, as well as strong research partnerships with the Institute for Clinical and Translational Sciences (ICTS); Iowa Department of Public Health; Veterans Health Administration; Hardin Library for the Health Sciences; numerous community-based nursing care facilities; and a variety of interdisciplinary colleagues across the health and social sciences.
+The University of Iowa College of Nursing has access to an enviable array of resources including designation in 2015 as an NIH Center for Excellence in Pain Education, collaboration with clinical partners at UI Hospitals and Clinics, the first Magnet-designated, and only tertiary hospital in Iowa, as well as strong research partnerships with the Institute for Clinical and Translational Sciences (ICTS); Iowa Department of Public Health; Veterans Health Administration; Hardin Library for the Health Sciences; numerous community-based nursing care facilities; and a variety of interdisciplinary colleagues across the health and social sciences.

 External funding is robust at the College.
+In 2015, the College of Nursing ranked 20th in the nation in NIH funding.
 In FY 2015, College of Nursing faculty, postdoctoral fellows and students were PI on $16,724,718 (total costs) in externally funded projects including: